-Amtrak HQ Project Showcases Long-term Campus Network Connectivity Solution
+Amtrak HQ Project Showcases Long-Term Connectivity Solution

 Even before Amtrak began the renovation of the National Guard Building, which would become its new 82,000 sq. ft. headquarters in Washington DC, the national railroad was determined to create a state-of-the-art facility.
 Its goal was to create one of the most modern and sophisticated telecommunications systems available.